-Spousal maintenance Divorce

-Enforcing a Court order or advising an order has been breached

-Child protection (including family group meeting)

-Domestic/family violence Give details

-Applying for a protection order

-Responding to a protection order application

-Change of family Court orders due to violence

-What type of relationship describes the situation you are in with

-the person?

-A family relationship with the other person

-(relative or extended family)

-A spousal relationship with the other person

-(including defacto relationships)

-An informal care relationship with the other person

-An intimate personal relationship with the other person

-Not applicable

-Have the police applied for a domestic and family violence protection

-order about this matter?

-No Yes ► When?
-DAY MONTH YEAR Notsure

-Has an application for a domestic and family violence protection

-order been lodged in Court?

-No Yes Attach a copy of any application(s)

-Not sure Get legal advice
+Spousal maintenance Divorce Enforcing a Court order or advising an order has been breached Child protection (including family group meeting) ■ Domestic/family violence ▼ Give details Applying for a protection order Responding to a protection order application Change of family Court orders due to violence What type of relationship describes the situation you are in with the person?
+A family relationship with the other person (relative or extended family) A spousal relationship with the other person (including defacto relationships) An informal care relationship with the other person An intimate personal relationship with the other person Not applicable Have the police applied for a domestic and family violence protection order about this matter?
+Yes When?
+No Not sure Has an application for a domestic and family violence protection order been lodged in Court?
+Yes Attach a copy of any application(s) No Not sure > Get legal advice Other